AI-Capacity-Building/AI-Capacity-Building/README.md

 -	Pull the docker image from the following link: docker pull aicapacitybuilding/torch_env --> for the torch image docker pull aicapacitybuilding/tensorflow_env --> for the tensorflow image
-- If you're bulding the docker image from this repository instead of pulling it, you can build the image using the following commands:
+- If you're bulding the docker image from this repository instead of pulling it from DockerHub, you can build the image using the following commands:
    - For the image containing both tensorflow and pytorch: docker build -t ml_env:1.0 .
    - For the image containing pytorch only: docker build -f torch.Dockerfile -t torch_env:1.0 .
    - For the image containing tensorflow only: docker -f tensorflow.Dockerfile -t tensorflow_env:1.0 .